linux-kdevops/kdevops-history/README.md

 so there is parity in release numbers between both of these projects to reflect this.

+## Be lazy and override all settings in one optional file

+To help users easily override role variables *all* of the kdevops ansible roles look for optional extra argument files, which you can use to override *all* role defaults.
+This is a `kdevops` thing, to help you be lazy.
+Since ansible roles are expected to be defined in a directory, we look at the parent directory for these optional files, and use the first one found.
+The oder of the files we look for is:

+  * `extra_args.yml`
+  * `extra_args.yaml`
+  * `extra_args.json`

 ## Fork me

 You can either fork this project to start your own kdevops project, or you can